Vol. XI, No. 2

 The government took the position in the Kele case that the FOIA did not require the Bureau of Prisons to undertake the programming activity that was necessary to satisfy this FOIA request under such circumstances.
 Citing the precedent of Clarke v.
 Department of the Treasury, the defendants moved for dismissal of this aspect of the case on this basis.
 Subsequently, however, the issue dropped out of the case when the requester determined not to press the Bureau of Prisons to satisfy his request through its database and the court accordingly concluded that it need not reach the issue.
 See Kele v.
 United States Parole Comm'n, Civil No. 85-4058, slip op. at 4 n.4 (D.D.C.
 Oct.
 31, 1986).

 Similarly, an "electronic" database search issue arose but was not adjudicated in the case of Public Citizen v.
 OSHA, Civil Action No. 86-0705 (D.D.C.).
 In that case, the FOIA requester sought to obtain a compilation of health-violation citations issued by OSHA under two particular regulations during a certain time period -- information that certainly was contained within an OSHA database.
 As of the time of the FOIA request, however, OSHA had not developed the computer programming necessary to retrieve data from the system according to such regulatory criteria.
-It denied the FOIA request and a related fee waiver request on that basis, consistent with a Department of Labor regulation regarding computer programming for FOIA purposes -- 29 C.F.R.
+It denied the FOIA request and a related fee waiver request on that basis, consistent with a Department of Labor regulation regarding computer programming for FOIA purposes -- 29 C.F.R. § 70.63 (1986) (replaced by 29 C.F.R. § 70.5 (1988)) -- whereupon the requester filed a lawsuit challenging both the denial and the regulation.

 Subsequently, though, as part of an expansion of OSHA's computer facilities, the agency independently developed the retrieval capability in question for its own regulatory purposes and therefore became able to readily comply with the requester's particular specifications for database retrieval.
 See Public Citizen v.
 OSHA, Civil No. 86-0705, slip op. at 2 (D.D.C.
 Aug.
 5, 1987) ("During the course of the litigation OSHA developed, for its own purposes, expanded computer capabilities which enabled it to retrieve the information sought by plaintiffs.").
 After the dispute over its FOIA request thus became moot, the requester sought to continue to challenge the agency's legal position regarding programming under the FOIA -- which had remained unchanged -- but that challenge ultimately was dropped.